 Elective course in the MSc Chemistry

-BSc in MST with a major in Chemistry.
-This is a very theoretical and advanced MSc course and prior knowledge of quantum mechanics and density functional theory and a strong background in physics and mathematics is required.
+For students with a BSc MST with a major in Chemistry/materials or equivalent BSc.
+This is a very theoretical and advanced MSc course.
+Prior knowledge of quantum mechanics and density functional theory and a strong background in physics and mathematics is required.
 Successful completion of the MSc course Computational Chemistry and Molecular Simulations (4423CCAMS) is strongly recommended.

 Mode of instruction